devahmedsaber/sync-products-task/README.md

 - Laravel 12
 - Redis (for Horizon & queue processing)
 - Laravel Horizon
 - Mailtrap or any SMTP server (for notifications)
+- Postman
+- VSCode Or PHPStorm

 ---